Student and Faculty Academic Rights and Responsibilities

 - The right to file a complaint with the United States Department of Education concerning the alleged failure of Temple University to comply with the requirements of FERPA and of the implementing regulations.

-The procedures for exercising the above rights are explained in the Policy Regarding Confidentiality of Student Records, copies of which are available in the Office of the Dean of Students and in Temple Policy 03.20.11.
+The procedures for exercising the above rights are explained in the Policy Regarding Confidentiality of Student Records (Temple Policy 03.20.11), copies of which are available in the Office of the Dean of Students.
 Included in this policy is a description of the types and locations of educational records maintained by the university.

 If you or your parents' primary or home language is not English, upon your request, reasonable efforts will be made to provide you with a translated copy of this "Annual Notice," as well as with "Temple University's Guidelines Pertaining to Confidentiality of Student Records."